Eniseus/Eniseus/README.md

 - Machine Learning 🧠

 👩🏽‍💻 I'm currently working on …
-Data pipeline project to monitor my monthly personal expenses
+Data engineering project -- data engineering project for a mock insurance firm "pettify" 🐕

 To learn more, collaborate, provide, or contribute :